-Your story needs told, here’s how to do it.
+Your story needs to be told.
+Here’s how to do it.

 I am a sucker for a great story.
 I recently watched a documentary on Netflix about the extraordinary journeys of Rubik’s Cube-solving champions Max Park and Feliks Zemdegs.
-For Max, who has autism, speed cubing is as a way to help improve his fine motor skills, and as he began to enter competitions, it became a way of developing his social skills.
-Feliks becomes an idol for Max — so much so that Max’s father comments that Feliks was the first person Max ever asked for an autograph.
-At each competition, the two become close, and as they got to know each other better, the stronger their bond becomes.
-While rivals, they always remained supportive rather than overly competitive, even as they wind up facing off at the cubing World Championship again.
+For Max, who has autism, speed cubing was a way to help improve his fine motor skills, and as he began to enter competitions, it became a way of developing his social skills.
+Feliks became an idol for Max — so much so that Max’s father comments that Feliks was the first person Max ever asked for an autograph.
+At each competition, the two grew closer, and as they got to know each other better, the stronger their bond became.
+While rivals, they always remained supportive rather than overly competitive, even as they wound up facing off at the cubing World Championship again.

-A couple weeks after watching it, I was reviewing a resume for an intern candidate, listed among his hobbies was Rubik’s Cube champion.
+A couple weeks after watching the documentary, I was reviewing a resume for an intern candidate.
+Listed among his hobbies was Rubik’s Cube champion.
 My interest was piqued – I enjoyed the documentary and was excited to see if this candidate knew of this story.
-I called him immediately, and for the first 10 minutes he shared his experiences on the Cube Circuit, his interactions with Feliks and Max.
+I called him immediately, and for the first 10 minutes he shared his experiences on the Cube Circuit, including his interactions with Feliks and Max.
 I loved his story, his personality, and his excitement during our conversation, and today, he is helping our video team and working on some of our most important projects.

 - Give Us the Exclusive – Your press release offers “what” is happening with your company, but our audience is also interested in “why” it matters to them and “how” they can use the information to their advantage.
 Providing our brands with exclusive access to a key company executive or a technical expert as a resource can help differentiate your message in the marketplace.
 Babcox editors strive to provide our readers more detail and technical information, which helps to ensure people will be drawn into your message.